Country GuideMedical AccessMedical Only (Private)

 Country Access Report

-Medical Access and Reimbursement in Lithuania
+Medical Access in Lithuania

 Most classical psychedelics (psilocybin, MDMA, DMT, 5‑MeO‑DMT, ibogaine, mescaline, 2C‑X, ayahuasca) are controlled and not authorised for medical use in Lithuania outside of approved research.
 Ketamine is an established medical anaesthetic used in hospitals and is used off‑label in private clinics for depression; esketamine (Spravato) is registered in Lithuania but routine public reimbursement appears limited and treatment is typically delivered under specialist supervision or via private providers/clinics.